Leonor2004/FSI_24-25/Logbooks/LOGBOOK6.md

   f.write(content)
 ```

-This script is identical to the one done in the previous subtask (3.A) except the expression `%.20252x + %x * 62 + %n` that has a little changes compared to the previous one used.

-and that works as seen in Figure 11
+This script is identical to the one done in the previous subtask (3.A) except the expression `%.20252x + %x * 62 + %n` that has some little changes compared to the one previously used.
+This works as seen in Figure 11:

 <div align="center">
     <figure>